formatc1702/Micro-Word-Clock/Readme.md

 See the YouTube video [here](https://www.youtube.com/watch?v=9ko9CeylUTs).

 ##Directory structure
-- **Arduino** contains the firmware, including pin definitions for the LED matrix and location of the words in each language.
+- **MicroWordClock2-Arduino** contains the firmware, including pin definitions for the LED matrix and location of the words in each language.
 - **EAGLE** contains the schematic and PCB design files for the proejct.
 - **Graphics** contains the design for the transparency sheet to place over the LED matrix to form the words, designed in Inkscape.
 Contributions in more languages are welcome!